rahulsharma25/virtual-board/README.md

 Use yours fingers to draw over your webcam video.

+> Install required libraries using the command- pip install -r requirements.txt
+>
+> Run virtual_painter.py to start the program

 Instructions:

 - Use the tip of index finger to draw over the image.